Generalized Integrable Boundary States in XXZ and XYZ Spin Chains: Integrable boundary states in the periodic XXZ chain

 with even sites $L$.
 We should emphasize that given the above selection rules, the overlap $\langle\mathbf{u}\lvert\Psi\rangle$ may still be zero in some specific cases, and this comment applies to the rest of paper.

 The overlap $\langle\mathbf{u}|\Psi\rangle$ plays a crucial role in the study of non‑equilibrium dynamics of integrable systems.
-For the state $|\Psi_0\rangle$ introduced in Eq. \eqref{intxxzp}, it has been shown that, when the Bethe roots satisfy the selection rule \eqref{Selection:PBC}, the overlap $\langle\mathbf{u}|\Psi_0\rangle$ can be expressed as a Gaudin‑type determinant \cite{Pozsgay_2014, Brockmann_2014}.
+For the state $|\Psi_0\rangle$ introduced in Eq. \eqref{intxxzp}, it has been shown that, when the Bethe roots satisfy the selection rule \eqref{Selection:PBC}, the overlap $\langle\mathbf{u}|\Psi_0\rangle$ can be expressed as a Gaudin‑type determinant \cite{Pozsgay_2014, Brockmann_2014}. \paragraph{Boundary state overlaps} For the overlap between integrable boundary states and Bethe state, denote